cirinatorres/Slack_web_scraping_bot/README.md

 # Slack_web_scraping_bot
 Daniel Torres

-This bot monitors the website https://releases.43einhalb.com/en/ and sends a message to Slack when a new raffle is published.
+This bot monitors the website https://releases.43einhalb.com/en/ and sends a message to Slack when a new raffle is published.\n
 To try it with your own Slack channel you must paste your channel url to the variable "slack_url".

 ![message](message.png)